RoadieHQ/marketing-site/content/docs/tech-insights/add-scorecard/index.md

 Selecting from multiple input fields end up with a relation `AND` between the fields.

 For example:
-Selecting `type: service, tags: infrastructure` will exclude every enetity Which has type service `AND` contains an infrastructure tag.
-However it won't exclude services which does not contain the tag, or components that contain only the tag but they are not services.
+Selecting `type: service, tags: infrastructure` will exclude every entity Which has type service `AND` contains an infrastructure tag.
+However it won't exclude services which do not contain the tag, or components that contain only the tag but they are not services.

 ### Ownership